kyradunning/kyradunning.github.io/README.md

 ### 1. Weather App
 #### Description
 This project aims to showcase my Python skills, as well as my ability to implement real-time data extracted from APIs.
-The Weather App uses the 'requests' module in Python to make API requests to the '(Open Weather)[https://rapidapi.com/worldapi/api/open-weather13/]' service
+The Weather App uses the 'requests' module in Python to make API requests to the '[Open Weather](https://rapidapi.com/worldapi/api/open-weather13/)' service
 #### Key features
 #### Screenshots
 #### Process to build